 The Model 224 USB driver is available on the Lake Shore website.
-The driver must be downloaded from the website and extracted.
-Use the procedure below to download, extract, and install the driver using Windows® 7, Vista® and XP.
+To install the driver it must be downloaded from the website and extracted.
+Use the procedure in section 6.3.3.1 through section 6.3.3.4 to download, extract, and install the driver using Windows 7, Vista® and XP.